isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Rights and Responsibilities.md

 As an athlete support personnel, you must know and understand your roles and responsibilities when supporting athletes.
 You play an integral part in shaping good anti-doping behaviours in athletes whom you support.

 **ATHLETE SUPPORT PERSONNEL ROLES**
-* Be knowledgeable of and complying with all anti-doping policies and rules which are applicable to you or the athletes you support
+* Be knowledgeable of and comply with all anti-doping policies and rules which are applicable to you or the athletes you support
 * Use  your influence on athlete values and behaviours to foster anti-doping attitudes

 **ATHLETE SUPPORT PERSONNEL RESPONSIBLITIES**